lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 ![Screenshot](images/ae_reduce.png)

+(**update**: producing 20 output values instead of 10 in the bottleneck layer seems to be working better)

 ## NN Search

 ### Approximate NN (784d) vs Exact NN (784d) vs Exact NN (10d)
 We have already conducted a similar experiment in Project 1 and we knew that using LSH for Approximate NN Search was already performing very well (~1 approximation ratio and a lot faster than Exact NN search) .
 This time, we added Exact NN Search in the reduced vector space to our comparisons.
-Its approximation factor is higher as expected (~3), but the search time is halved compared to LSH.
+Its approximation factor is higher as expected (~1.9), but the search time is almost halved compared to LSH.

 ### Exact k-NN (784d) : Manhattan vs Earth Mover's Distance